 CBD flower buds are quickly becoming a top-selling item among hemp enthusiasts, especially here at Pure CBD Vapors.
-And, it’s no wonder why when you consider all of the unique ways in which this type of product is used in conjunction with the human body.
+And, it’s no wonder why when you consider all of the unique ways in which this type of product is used in conjunction within the human body.
 CBD flower buds are essentially the purest form of hemp, which means that they haven’t been processed in any way.
 This alone makes them highly appealing among hemp users, although there are other factors as well.

 What are CBD Flower Buds?

 The hemp plant, as you may already know, is rich in a wide spectrum of potentially beneficial plant compounds.
-CBD is the leading compound in the hemp plant, which is why CBD flower buds are named as such.
+CBD is the leading compound in the hemp plant, which is why hemp flower buds are named as such.
 However, CBD is far from the only hemp compound that’s been found to have certain potential effects.
 CBD is just one of the many cannabinoids native to the hemp plant, and each cannabinoid feeds the body’s endocannabinoid system that is in charge of maintaining homeostasis via regulation of the many important bodily systems that control processes like mood, sleep and pain tolerance.

 CBD flower buds are simply the dried buds of the flowers that naturally occur in the hemp plant.
 See, all of the hemp’s compounds are found in the flower of the female plant.
 When the female plant is harvested, its flowers are removed and dried so that they can be sold.

 How Do CBD Flower Buds Differ from Traditional CBD Products Like Tinctures and Edibles?

 Well, CBD flower buds are turned into hemp extract using various extraction methods that produce an oily concentrate.
 This concentrate is then combined with other ingredients to produce the various products.
 CBD flower buds, therefore, are essentially the raw flower that has not been processed in any way.
 Hence, many hemp enthusiasts use CBD flower buds for this reason.